 If you have established any joint bank accounts with your partner then it’s best to operate separate accounts, as most banks do not operate bank accounts for bankrupts.
 We suggest that you get your name taken off the joint bank account and be careful about your income and expenditure.
 Ideally you should start making some lists of incomings and outgoings and of course, get together a list of your debts and bank accounts.

-On the other hand, If your partner is using your bank account/s and these are not joint then the only reason the OR will be interested is if this money belongs to the bankruptee in any way.
+The OR only wants money belonging to the bankruptee.
+If your partner is using your bank account, this will only impact you if the money belongs to the bankruptee.
 For example, if the bankruptee has been using your account for their wages then this money is available to bankruptcy.

 In most cases, bankruptcy will not affect your partner.
-However, there could be a situation where bankruptcy can impact you in the future but this is usually when you form a link.
+However, bankruptcy can impact you in the future.
+This is usually when you form a link.
 Examples of this could include:

-Should your circumstances change (i.e. you become a stay at home parent or get married) then you would need to contact the OR immediately, as this changes a significant amount in your household with regard to income and living costs.
+You must contact the OR immediately during a circumstance change (i.e. you are now a stay at home parent or married).
+As this changes a significant amount in your household with regard to income and living costs.

 If you need more help regarding bankruptcy and its impact on your partner, please speak to a debt adviser.
-Speaking to a debt advisor can help you go through details of your situation and they can look at your financial statement to identify other options or at least put your mind at ease before proceeding with bankruptcy.
+Speaking to a debt advisor can help you go through details of your situation.
+They can look at your financial statement to identify other options.
+And put your mind at ease before proceeding with bankruptcy.

 Below is a list of useful resources and contacts to help you further: